-- 6. McLaren and Hurley Defendants conspired with Government Defendants: McLaren and Hurley conspired with Government Defendants to conceal the highly increased potential for deadly legionella in Flint public water, after April 2014 and to violate the Plaintiffs' constitutional rights; - 7.
-McLaren and Hurley failed to provide its patients with safe water: McLaren and Hurley, like many other facilities in Flint, were available to be used by those members of the public, as its patients, where they typically would have exposure to the public water supplied by the City of Flint.
-Beginning in April, 2014, McLaren's and Hurley's source of water came from the Flint Water Treatment Plant ("FWTP") which utilized water from the Flint River.
-By the summer and fall of
+6. McLaren conspired with Government Defendants: McLaren conspired with Government Defendants to conceal the highly increased potential for deadly legionella in Flint public water, after April 2014 and to violate the Plaintiffs' constitutional rights;

-- 2014, McLaren and Hurley were aware that there had been a substantial increase in the number of fatal and non-fatal cases of Legionnaires' Disease and the increase coincided with the introduction of Flint River water as a source of drinking, washing, and cleaning water for the Flint population.
-McLaren and Hurley were aware that Legionella and other contaminating agents were in the water supply, and McLaren and Hurley had a duty to provide safe water to its patients.
-McLaren and Hurley negligently, grossly negligently and/or deliberately failed to take proper steps to provide safe water for its patients. - 8.
-McLaren and Hurley failed to inform their patients of the known risks associated with exposure to the Flint River water while they were patients at its facility: By the summer and fall of 2014, McLaren and Hurley knew of risks associated with exposure to the deadly legionella bacteria emanating from use of the Flint River water and yet failed to inform its patients, in particularly Odie Brown and her family, of those risks. - 9.
-McLaren and Hurley participated in a conspiracy with Government Defendants to cover-up evidence of both its misconduct, as well as that of the Government Defendants, thus rendering Plaintiff's judicial remedies more difficult, inadequate, and/or ineffective: McLaren and Hurley conspired with public officials, Government Defendants herein, to cover-up the fact that the source of Odie Brown's Legionella bacteria was from the hospital water supply and/or from the City of Flint water supply.
+- 7. McLaren failed to provide its patients with safe water: McLaren, like many other facilities in Flint, was available to be used by those members of the public, as its patients, where they typically would have exposure to the public water supplied by the City of Flint.
+Beginning in April, 2014, McLaren's source of water came from the Flint Water Treatment Plant ("FWTP") which utilized water from the Flint River.
+By October, 2014 and certainly by January 2015, McLaren was aware that there had been a substantial increase in the number of fatal and non-fatal cases of Legionnaires' Disease and the increase coincided with the introduction of Flint River water as a source of drinking, washing, and cleaning water for the Flint population.
+McLaren had a duty to provide safe water to its patients.
+McLaren negligently, grossly negligently and/or deliberately failed to take proper steps to provide safe water for its patients. - 8.
+McLaren failed to inform its patients of the known risks associated with exposure to the Flint River water while they were patients at its facility: By January 2015, McLaren knew of risks associated with exposure to the deadly legionella bacteria emanating from use of the Flint River water and yet failed to inform its patients, in particularly Bertie Marble and her family, of those risks.

+9. McLaren participated in a conspiracy with Government Defendants to cover-up evidence of both its misconduct, as well as that of the Government Defendants, thus rendering Plaintiffs' judicial remedies, more difficult, inadequate, and/or ineffective: McLaren conspired with public officials, Government Defendants herein, to cover-up the fact that Bertie Marble died as a result of exposure to the legionella bacteria while she was its patient.
+McLaren also failed to inform Bertie Marble's family that she had likely died from exposure to this deadly bacteria.
+Disclosure of this information would have led the family to take steps to perform an autopsy and preserve evidence so that a definitive cause of death could be established and known to Bertie Marble's loved ones.